 Let me make a few remarks about OPG’s qualifications as the financing manager of Ontario’s Fair Hydro Plan:

-OPG currently manages an $18 billion nuclear fund and as an entity regulated by the Ontario Energy Board (OEB), OPG also has extensive experience with regulatory deferral and variance accounts.
+OPG currently manages approximately a $22 billion nuclear fund and $15 billion in pension funds and as an entity regulated by the Ontario Energy Board (OEB), OPG also has extensive experience with regulatory deferral and variance accounts.

-OPG has the breadth and demonstrated track record in the financial markets including the highly successful inaugural public debt offering earlier in October, private placement of insurance linked bonds, participation in securitization programs, and the very successful project debt issuances tied to new hydroelectric developments.
+OPG has the breadth and demonstrated track record in the financial markets including the highly successful inaugural public debt offering in October 2017, private placement of insurance linked bonds, participation in securitization programs, and the very successful project debt issuances tied to new hydroelectric developments.

 These financing initiatives have been well received by investors at a reasonable cost to OPG.
 The innovative, cost saving and precedent setting aspects of these financing structures have resulted in international recognition.